Nevada bills face deadline as Legislature enters final days

 SEALING PAST CRIMINAL RECORDS

-A bill that seeks to streamline the removal from public access of low-level marijuana convictions must clear a state Senate panel on Friday for it to advance.
+A bill that seeks to streamline the removal from public access of low-level marijuana convictions has passed state Senate panel on Friday.

 The measure brought by Democratic Assemblyman William McCurdy II would permit people to request courts to seal criminal records tied to any offenses that have been decriminalized.